dkglab/reconstructing-events/README.md

 ## Creating triples and running inference

+### Create your triples in the sheet

 1. In your sheet, create triples describing your event.

-1. The first time you click one of the buttons to add triples in the sheet, you will get a scary warning!
-Don't worry, you can trust me :^)
+1. The first time you click one of the buttons to add triples in the sheet, you will get a scary warning.
+The “app script” you will be asked to authorize just takes some text you type into the forms on the right and formats it properly as triples for insertion into the table on the left.

+1. The forms are just for convenience; you can edit and copy and paste values among the rows of triples as normal.

+### Import the triples into your codespace

 1. In your codespace, open a terminal and run: